isthisthat/negaca_grav/user/pages/05.payment/default.md

 Children under the age of 13 have the following grade system and prices:

-- Child student not getting a belt this year: £30
+- Child student not getting a belt this year: £35

-- Child student <1 year: £35
+- Child student <1 year: £45
 ![](ibelt1.png)

-- Child student <2 years: £35
+- Child student <2 years: £45
 ![](ibelt2.png)

-- Child student <3 years: £40
+- Child student <3 years: £45
 ![](ibelt3.png)

-- Child student <4 years: £45
+- Child student <4 years: £55
 ![](ibelt4.png)

-- Child student <5 years: £45
+- Child student <5 years: £55
 ![](ibelt5.png)

 ### Batizado Schedule and Activities for children

-The Batizado will develop over three days; children's activities are planned for Friday 15th June and Saturday 16th June, following the tentative schedule below:
+The Batizado will develop over three days; children's activities are planned for Friday 7th June (first & second class) and Saturday 8th June (second class only), following the tentative schedule below:

-#### Children - Friday 15th June: 6:30pm start (Saffron Walden, Golden Acre Community Centre, CB11 4BL)
+#### All Children - Friday 7th June: 6:30pm start (Scout Hut, Cambridge, CB1 3QU)

-* 18:30 - 19:00: Student Registration
+* 18:00 - 18:30: Student Registration
-* 19:00 - 19:30: 1st children's workshop
+* 18:30 - 19:00: 1st children's workshop
-* 19:30 - 20:00: 2nd children's workshop
+* 19:00 - 19:30: 2nd children's workshop
-* Children's activities end at 20:00.
-Children and parents are walcome to stay for the adult workshop and roda
-* 20:00 - 20:30: Adults workshop
+* 19:30 - 20:30: CHILDREN'S BATIZADO CEREMONY
 * 20:30 - 21:00: Opening Roda

+During the BATIZADO CEREMONY, each child will play a 1-2minute Capoeira game with one/two Mestres (depending on the level of the child's belt) and get their belt (cordao) and certificate.
+At each belt (cordao), a group photo will be taken, as well as one group photo per class of training.

-#### Children - Saturday 16th June: 11:15am start (Cambridge, Chesterton Sports Centre, CB4 3NY)
+#### 2nd Class Children - Saturday 16th June: 11:15am start (Cambridge, Chesterton Sports Centre, CB4 3NY)

 * 11:15 - 11:30: Registration
-* 11:30 - 12:00: 1st children's workshop
+* 11:30 - 12:00: 1st All-levels workshop (children of second class may participate)
-* 12:00 - 12:30: Lunch Break
+* 12:00 - 12:30: 2nd All-levels workshop  (children of second class may participate)
-* 12:30 - 13:00: 2nd children's workshop
+* 12:30 - 13:00: Lunch Break
-* 13:00 - 13:15: Short Break
+* 13:00 - 13:30: 3rd All-levels workshop  (children of second class may participate)
-* 13:15 - 13:45: 3rd children's workshop
+* 13:30 - 14:00: 4th All-levels workshop  (children of second class may participate)
-* 13:45 - 14:00: Children prepare for Batizado (receive t-shirts, etc)
-* 14:00 - 15:00: Children's batizado
+* 14:00 - 14:30: Short break
-* Each child will play a 1-2minute Capoeira game with one/two Mestres (depending on the level of the child's belt) and get their belt (cordao) and certificate.
-At each belt (cordao), a group photo will be taken, as well as one group photo per class of training.
-* Children's activities end at 15:00.
-Children and parents are walcome to stay for the adult batizado and rodas
-* 15:00 - 16:00: Adult batizado
+* 14:30 - 15:30: Adult batizado
-* 16:00 - 17:30: Adult rodas
+* 15:30 - 17:00: Adult rodas

 &nbsp;
 &nbsp;